What does the company do?

 The deals have been financed via traditional debt and convertible loans.
-Its proposed PharmaJet investment allows it to convert debt into equity on favourable terms at a “liquidity event” such as an initial public offering.
+Its proposed PharmaJet needle-free investment allows it to convert debt into equity on favourable terms at a “liquidity event” such as an initial public offering.

 The returns are high (coupons on the debt can be double-digit), but then ADAM is operating at the riskier end of the investment market.
 That being said, Harmony Capital ensures that transactions are structured with strong downside protection in place to protect ADAM’s interests.

 It should also be stressed, these are not throw-of-the-dice opportunities.
 Harmony’s team can spend as long as six months on due diligence.
 “Independent valuations are carried out at arms’ length,” Withana adds.

 At the March 2019 year-end, there was cash of US$8.8mln on the balance sheet and the unaudited estimated net asset value per share was US$1.10 or 86p per share.

 Harmony’s contacts around Asia mean there are plenty of deals to be done.